MatthewUdal/Software-Frameworks-Assignment-2024/README.md

 **Files**

 - **server.js:** The server.js file is the main file in the backend, it holds all the routes and their directories.
-Further it handles the cors and ports.
+Further it handles the cors and ports (3000).
+- **socket.js:** The socket.js file is a backend server file that handles data and connection of websocekts through socket.io.
+- **peer.js:** This is a relatively small file that simply handles creating the peer backend server on port 3001.
+- **db.js:** The db.js file handles creating the connection to the projects mongo database using an atlas connection URL and the enivroment key.
 - **routes folder:** The routes folder contains all the different backend routes that are called in the angular component frontend.
 - **models folder:** The models folder contains all the data classes and services needed in the different backend routes.
-- **Data folder:** The data folder is responsible for holding all the json data files that contain the storage of local data without a database.
+- **Data folder:** The data folder is responsible for holding all the json data files that contain the storage of local data without a database. **(Deprecated in Phase 2)**
+- **Uploads folder:** The upload folder is used to hold images sent in the message system.
+- **ProfilePicture folder:** The profilePicture folder is used to hold the images of uploaded profile pictures.

 **Global Variables**

-- **FileRoutes:** throughout the backend routes and services, there are copious amounts of global file route variables that are used within the functions read/write directories.
-This is used to not manually type out each directory every time, alongside making it easier to change the directories or names of said files if need be, without needing to changes every instance of it throughout every file.
+- **upload:** The upload variable was a global path directory used in a couple routes when handling sending images in the chat system.
+- **profilePicture:** The profile variable once again is a global path directory used when uploading the users profile picture, and once again used when accessing it through the mongo database.

 **Server-Side Routes**